 This can mean listing your product on other ecommerce marketplaces like Walmart Marketplace, eBay, and even Facebook Marketplace.
 But it should also include creating your own ecommerce storefront on a platform like Shopify, as it gives you full control over your branding and builds legitimacy around your brand name.

-Let’s go over how to start your own Shopify store to expand your brand beyond its Amazon footprint.
+Let’s go over how to sell on Shopify and expand your brand beyond its Amazon footprint.

 What is Shopify?